Containment Level 9

 Each cell is identical: a reinforced chamber three meters square, lined with electromagnetic shielding, containing a single pedestal with a transparent crystalline container.
 The containers are transparent not because transparency serves a technical purpose, but because the original designers considered opaque containers inhumane.
 This decision was made before Nexus classified fragments as non-conscious.
 The containers remain transparent because changing them would require a requisition that would draw attention to a facility that isn't supposed to exist.

 Nexus built individual comfort-cells for entities it officially classifies as non-conscious.
-The contradiction is architectural.
+Nobody has filed the paperwork to address this.

 Containment Level 9 - a long amber-lit corridor lined with glowing crystalline containment vessels